 When May Lindstrom said “expect a slightly hot and tingling sensation”, she means business.
 The Problem Solver gives a full-on heat with the warming spices (cinnamon, nutmeg, clove, turmeric, and cayenne) on the skin.
 I was breaking sweats while waiting for this mask to dry.
 I thought to myself, “what the heck did I just put myself into?”.
 Next to the heat, the tingling sensation was no different.
 I can feel it’s working its way into the pores, getting rid of the dirt and grime.
 And that’s a good thing, right?
 Except it wasn’t comfortable, at all.
 I do have a low pain tolerance though.

 On the first three tries, I struggled to reach the 45-minute treatment time.
 Even now, I can still feel the heat though it’s not as agonizing.
 Now, I can put on this mask for at least an hour, though I don’t do it often.
 Technically, when the black-colored mousse dried up and my face turned into a stone mask, I could rinse it off.
 But you know, I tend to forget because I’d usually do something else while waiting (like writing this review).

 Rinsing this mask is not quite the piece of cake.
 It’s messy and the sink will be dirty.
-I like to splash and pat some water into the face several times first.
+I like to splash and pat some water on the face several times first.
 Then gently massage it while adding more water.
 Slowly but sure, it will come off.
 I use the help of a pre-soaked face cloth to take off what’s left.
-However even then, I still notice there’s still some residue when I applied my exfoliating toner with a cotton pad.
+However, even then, I still notice there’s still some residue when I applied my exfoliating toner with a cotton pad.
 So, I started to use Antipodes Hallelujah Cleanser to help remove the mask.
 The cream cleanser is gentle and will not strip the skin.
-Plus the skin feels so good afterwards.
+Plus the skin feels so good afterward.

 Let’s evaluate the promises versus the actual effects on my skin.